-While it is well-known that drinking water from a copper pitcher can have incredible health benefits, did you also know that some kinds of copper pitchers are better for your health than other kinds?
-In this blog post, we’ll describe a three-step process that you can use to ensure that you are choosing the copper pitcher that is right for you.
+Drinking water from a copper vessel can have incredible health benefits, but did you know that some kinds of copper water vessels are better for your health than others?
+In this post, we’ll describe a three-step process that you can use to ensure that you are choosing the pitcher that is right for you.

 Is it 100% Pure High-Grade Copper?